 Since I’m still waiting on the nail gun I need to finish up my chair project, I thought I’d share a different craft project with you instead.
 This one is a fun one and can be customized easily for a gift idea.
 I made these for my father-in-law for Father’s Day, and included a variety of pictures from when the kids were little, our wedding, various events, etc.

-The joke in our house is that our dog eats paper coasters.
+Then, I made some for our house.
+The joke here is that our dog eats paper coasters.
 We bought a bunch of special Packer coasters a while back, and as soon as we’d turn our back she’d grab one and chow through it.
 I bought a little box to hold the coasters in, but she went for that too.
 She loves her some cardboard!
 So since she eats coasters, I thought I would make a bunch with her picture on it.
 LOL!
 Of course, she can’t (and won’t) eat these, because they are made of tile.
 As soon as I put them on the table she just sniffed like, hmm, not cardboard?
 Well forget it.

 They have worked out well and repelled water nicely.
 So I thought I would share.

-Then, I used Mod Podge with matte finish, and put a coat down in order to glue the picture, and another coat on top of it.
+Then, I put a coat down in order to glue the picture, and another coat on top of it.
 When that coat was dry, I put another coat on it.
 When you first put the picture down, make sure all the seams and air bubbles are out of it.
 Take your fingers and smooth it out before it’s dry!
 (It’s a little messy, but washes off your fingers easily.)

 When both coats of Mod Podge were dry, I sprayed an outdoor, water-based polyurethane on, let it dry, and put one more coat on.